KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Previews.md

 SystemKeyboardButtonThemePreview(...)   // A system button preview for a theme.
 ```

 These previews only render lightweight buttons.
-See <doc:Understanding-System-Keyboards> for more information.
+See <doc:Essentials> for more information.

 > Note: These previews are *not* in the **KeyboardPreviews** namespace, since they are meant to be used in apps as well.
 They are however mentioned here, since it may be the most obvious place to look.